THALITHA CHILDREN'S TRUST

 In truth, hospitals do not have the specific resources for abandoned babies.
 They can only provide them with basic healthcare, while they await placement in various institutions or homes.
 A loving, stable environment is critical to a baby’s first few weeks.
 It is essential if they are to develop healthy relationships later in life.
 So important is this stage, that it will be the foundation of their entire social perception with the world.

 We recognize the negative effects of abandonment.
-It is our mission to help every child find a home.
+It is our mission to care for these children while they await transfer to an orphanage or their forever home, as well as to raise awareness with the public, to create a community of support around these babies.
 To that end, Dr Zindoga, Dr Mary-Joe Stevens and Anastasia Posokhov created the Thalitha Children’s Trust.
 Operating as an NPO, the Trust devotes itself to providing care for abandoned infants.

 We devote ourselves to helping infants abandoned to hospitals grow up surrounded by love.